 Take a probiotic that contains lactobacillus

 There is evidence that taking an oral probiotic that contains lactobacilli does reach the vaginal microbiome and get to work.
-At Microbz we’ve just launched a new probiotic specifically for women.
+At Microbz we’ve just launched a new living liquid specifically for women.
 It contains 14 families of beneficial microbes combined with 18 herbs and minerals that are known for supporting women’s health and balancing hormones and it is bursting with lactobacilli.
-We develop living liquid probiotics that are never freeze dried and are able to get to work immediately.
+We develop bio live cultures that are never freeze dried and are able to get to work immediately.